IBM/openshift-secure-external-connections-mongodb-enterprise/README.md

-# Securing External Connections to MongoDB Enterprise on Red Hat OpenShift
+# Secure external connections to MongoDB Enterprise on Red Hat OpenShift

-In the previous tutorial [Secure MongoDB Enterprise on Red Hat OpenShift](https://developer.ibm.com/tutorials/secure-mongo-db-enterprise-on-red-hat-openshift), it walks you through deploying a MongoDB cluster and securing them properly.
-The tutorial only covers the use of the MongoDB cluster from resources inside the cluster.
-There are times where you would also want to expose them externally such that other resources outside your cluster can directly connect to it.
+In my previous tutorial [Secure MongoDB Enterprise on Red Hat OpenShift](https://developer.ibm.com/tutorials/secure-mongo-db-enterprise-on-red-hat-openshift), I walk you through deploying and securing a MongoDB cluster.
+That tutorial only covers the use of the MongoDB cluster from resources inside the cluster.
+There are times when you would also want to expose the cluster externally so that other resources outside your cluster can directly connect to it.

-When it comes to exposing a database or other resources externally, security is one of the most important things to implement.
-It is important to have encryption and authentication so that only the right person or resources have access to it.
-This also means that your application's user data is well protected.
+Implementing tight security in your container environment, particularly when exposing a database or other resources externally, is imperative.
+Encryption and authentication ensure that only the right person or resources can access the cluster, which protects your application's user data as well.
 The previous tutorial covers setting up encryption and authentication for your MongoDB cluster.

 This tutorial shows you how to:

-- Expose MongoDB Database from MongoDB Enterprise Operator
+- Expose a MongoDB database from MongoDB Enterprise Operator
-- Use a public domain name for the MongoDB
+- Use a public domain name for the MongoDB instance
-- Configure certificate to use the public domain name
+- Configure a certificate to use the public domain name
-- Connect to a MongoDB outside of OpenShift or Kubernetes
+- Connect to a MongoDB instance outside of OpenShift or Kubernetes

 # Prerequisites